thomasfischersm/UdacityRecipe/README.md

 the available space.
 I've implemented a custom layout manager and resource dimension that does that.

+## How To Select A Recipe For The Widget
+The project assignment was unclear on how to select the recipe that is specified by the widget.
+One way would be to have the user tap the widget and choose the recipe.
+A nicer approach would be, if the recipe automatically knows which recipe to display.
+Presumably, the last recipe that the user looked at inside the app is the recipe the user intents to cook.
+(We'll assume that we don't have multi-tasking cooks, who cook multiple recipes at the same time.)

+So, the widget will ignore the normal update events and only respond to broadcast events when the user selects a new recipe.

 # Coding Standard
 - I am a conscientious dissenter of prefixing field names with the letter 'm'.
 This app follows the Google coding standard, not that of the Android team.
 There are plenty of intelligent arguments